 Whenever in this world someone dies what do people do with the dead body of that person?

-They burry it!
+They bury it!
 Likewise, because we also died in Christ, so what needs to be done with our dead old man?
 Our old condemned man who died in Christ needs to be buried!

 Baptism, therefore, is a burial of our old condemned man and life that already died in Christ two thousand years ago!

-Now, is it lawful to burry anyone who is still alive, who didn’t die?
+Now, is it lawful to bury anyone who is still alive, who didn’t die?